Skip to main content

 Data Point #2: Population growth

-While overall population growth is equal, Waterloo Region is seeing far greater growth among young professionals – particularly in the 20-40 age range.
-In fact, Waterloo has the fastest-growing millennial and new-grad populations in North America, according to CBRE’s 2024 report.
+In addition to stronger overall population growth, Waterloo Region is seeing far greater growth among young professionals – particularly in the 20-40 age range.
+In fact, Waterloo has the fastest-growing millennial and new-grad populations in North America, according to CBRE’s 2025 report.

 This kind of growth points to a stronger talent pipeline, a growing customer base and increased opportunities for collaboration – all of which contribute to a vibrant tech ecosystem.